Drookoo/photo-portfolio/content/_index.md

 ---
 desc:
-- Eternity is a minimalist Hugo theme
+- I am a big fan of storytelling
-- designed for portfolio sites with a fresh feel.
+- and a good night's rest.
 ---